denismakogon/denismakogon.github.io/_posts/2022-06-14-simplified-variadic-functions.markdown

 int     printf(const char * __restrict, ...);
 ```

 At the moment of a call to the variadic function, it accepts variadic arguments.
-According to the variadic arguments definition, a length of variadic arguments could equal to zero or greater, however, there is a top limit of 127 variadic arguments per function call:
+According to its definition, a length of variadic arguments could equal to zero but not greater than 127 variadic arguments per function call:
 ```cpp
 printf("hello world");
 printf(" I'm a=%s, I'm b=%s", a, b);